Hunan: History

 In 1920, a famine raged throughout Hunan and killed an estimated 2 million Hunanese civilians.
 This sparked the Autumn Harvest Uprising of 1927.
 It was led by Hunanese native Mao Zedong, and established a short-lived Hunan Soviet in 1927.
 The Communists maintained a guerrilla army in the mountains along the Hunan-Jiangxi border until 1934.
 Under pressure from the Nationalist Kuomintang (KMT) forces, they began the Long March to bases in Shaanxi Province.
-After the Communists departed, the KMT fought the Japanese in the second Sino-Japanese war.
+After the Communists departed, the KMT fought the Japanese in the Second Sino-Japanese War.
 It defended Changsha until it fell in 1944.
-Japan launched Operation Ichigo, a plan to control the railroad from Wuchang to Guangzhou (Yuehan Railway).
+Japan launched Operation Ichi-Go, a plan to control the railroad from Wuchang to Guangzhou (Yuehan Railway).
 Hunan was relatively unscathed by the civil war that followed the Japanese defeat in 1945.
 In 1949, the Communists returned as the Nationalists retreated southward.

 As Mao's home province, Hunan supported the Cultural Revolution of 1966–1976, but it was slower than most provinces to adopt the reforms Deng Xiaoping implemented in the years after Mao's death in 1976.

 In addition to Mao, several other first-generation communist leaders were from Hunan: Chinese President Liu Shaoqi; CCP Secretaries-General Ren Bishi and Hu Yaobang; Marshals Peng Dehuai, He Long, and Luo Ronghuan; Wang Zhen, one of the Eight Elders; Xiang Jingyu, the first female member of the CCP's central committee; Senior General Huang Kecheng; and veteran diplomat Lin Boqu.
 A more recent leader from Hunan is former Chinese Premier Zhu Rongji.